-Based on the substantial evidence collected, please rank all the grade two materials you reviewed in the order in which you would recommend them for adoption.
+Based on the substantial evidence collected, please rank all the kindergarten and grade one materials you reviewed in the order in which you would recommend them for adoption.
 The program or materials with your highest recommendation should be listed as number one below.
 Please provide any comments you deem pertinent.
 Include answers to the following questions based on the evidence cited in your materials review: